deep-fish-pixel/keep-alive-vue3/README.md

 keep-alive-vue3 solves this problem.

-It uses the cache when you operate $router.back and $router.go to return the page by default, and $router.push and $router.replace do not use the cache by default.
+It uses the cache when you operate router.back and router.go to return the page by default, and router.push and router.replace do not use the cache by default.

 ### Install